Ensemble Kalman Methods: A Mean Field Perspective

 in place of \eqref{eq:KLG}; note, however, that the minimizer of \eqref{eq:KLG2} may not be unique, whilst the minimizer of \eqref{eq:KLG} is always unique.

 While we follow the moment matching perspective on the derivation of ensemble Kalman filter methods in this survey, we mention in passing that there is an alternative perspective based on linear minimum variance estimators.
-See \citet{SR-vanLeeuwen2020} in the context of the stochastic ensemble Kalman filter and the Appendix \ref{ssec:TM_MVA} as well as \cite{SR-bickel11} for nonlinear extensions.
+See \citet{SR-vanLeeuwen2020} in the context of the stochastic ensemble Kalman filter and the Appendix \ref{ssec:TM_MVA} as well as \citet{SR-bickel11} for nonlinear extensions.
 The Bayes linear methodology is also an alternative approach of potential interest \cite{goldstein2007bayes}.

 Even in the mean field limit $J\to \infty$, the ensemble Kalman filter provides approximations only to approximate transport based filters.
 They are only exact in the linear Gaussian setting \citep{gland:11}; recent works develop new tools of analysis to extend this to nonlinear filtering problems that are close to Gaussian \citep{carrillo2022ensemble,calvello2024accuracy}.
 As mentioned in Subsection \ref{ssec:HC}, sequential Monte Carlo methods can be designed to be consistent with the underlying nonlinear filtering problem as defined, for example, by perfect transport based filters.
 Foundational analysis of these particle methods is undertaken in \citet{crisan1998discrete} and \citet{delmoral:04}; but we reiterate that, in contrast to ensemble Kalman based methods, they do not scale well to high dimensions.
-We also point to \cite{del2006sequential} for an application of the sequential Monte Carlo method to Bayesian inference problems; the approach therein is closely related to iterative implementations of the EnKF that were subsequently developed in the papers \citet{li2007iterative}, \citet{gu2007iterative}, \citet{sakov2012}.
+We also point to \citet{del2006sequential} for an application of the sequential Monte Carlo method to Bayesian inference problems; the approach therein is closely related to iterative implementations of the EnKF that were subsequently developed in the papers \citet{li2007iterative}, \citet{gu2007iterative}, \citet{sakov2012}.

-Despite only providing approximations to the exact filtering distribution, i.e.~from the perspective of Objective 2, accuracy and stability results for the ensemble Kalman filter, viewed as a state estimator and hence from the perspective of Objective 1, have been derived, for example, in \cite{gonzalez2013ensemble}, \cite{kelly2014well}, \cite{tong2015nonlinear}, and \cite{tong2016nonlinear}.
+Despite only providing approximations to the exact filtering distribution, i.e.~from the perspective of Objective 2, accuracy and stability results for the ensemble Kalman filter, viewed as a state estimator and hence from the perspective of Objective 1, have been derived.
+See, for example, \citet{gonzalez2013ensemble}, \citet{kelly2014well}, \citet{tong2015nonlinear}, \citet{tong2016nonlinear} and \citet{del2021theoretical}.
 Mechanisms for finite time filter divergence have also been identified \citep{gottwald2013mechanism,kelly2015concrete}.